graphql/graphql-js/README.md

 ### Credits

-The `*.d.ts` files in this project are based on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/54712a7e28090c5b1253b746d1878003c954f3ff/types/graphql).
-Definitions written by:
+The `*.d.ts` files in this project are based on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/54712a7e28090c5b1253b746d1878003c954f3ff/types/graphql) definitions written by:

 <!--- spell-checker:disable -->